Martha Walker, program director

 200 Contemporary Feminisms and Gender Studies (3 s.h.)
 (G)

 Why is any attempt to define one monolithic vision of feminism inadequate?
 Explores contemporary topics in women’s studies and feminist theory as it examines various models of feminism.
-Compares and contrasts principles of Marxist, psychoanalytic, essentialist, radical, and liberal feminism and analyzes ways these ideologies enter into dialogue and debate with one another.
 Traces evolution of feminist thought and articulation of Queer Theory as structures from which current thinking on gender studies develops.
-Cross listed as PHIL 231. *Prerequisite: WS 100 or permission of instructor.
+Cross listed as PHIL 231. *Prerequisite: WS 100, any PHL course or permission of instructor.

 219 Women in American Theatre and Drama (3 s.h.)
 (G)